208: Lost Continent

 Turn to the Cessna.
 Whoo!

-Cessna Aircraft Company is an airplane corporation dating back to 1911 when Kansas farmer Clyde Cessna built a plane out of wood and fabric.
+Cessna Aircraft Company is an airplane manufacturer dating back to 1911 when Kansas farmer Clyde Cessna built his own plane out of wood and fabric.
 He founded the company in 1927; its first plane, the DC-6, was approved the same day the market crashed in 1929.
 The company went into hibernation briefly as the economy struggled, but by the late ‘40s, they were one of the most prolific producers of small aircraft.

 Sometimes referred to as “sad trombone,” “loser horns,” or, more technically, “chromatic descending ‘wah,’” this sound effect dates back to early 1900s vaudeville.
 It was carried over into radio and then television.
 Today, it’s mostly known thanks to the series of “Debbie Downer” sketches on Saturday Night Live.